Altered state of consciousness: Fasting

 Fasting is another form of deprivation.
 Fasting can be deliberate, including for religious reasons or from psychological conditions such as anorexia.
 Fasting refers to the ability to willingly refrain from food and possibly drinks as well.
-The dissociation caused by fasting is not only life-threatening but it is the reason why extended fasting periods can lead to ASC.
+The dissociation caused by fasting is not only life-threatening but is also the reason why extended fasting periods can lead to ASC.
 Thus, the temporary dissociation from reality allows fasting to fall into the category of an ASC following the definition provided by Avner (2006).

 Psychosis

 Another pathological cause is psychosis, otherwise known as a psychotic episode.
 Psychotic episodes often include delusions, paranoia, derealization, depersonalization, and hallucinations (Revonsuo et al., 2008).
 Studies have not been able to clearly identify when a person is reaching a higher level of risk for a psychotic episode (Schimmelmann, B., Walger, P., & Schultze-Lutter, F., 2013), but the earlier people are treated for psychosis the more likely they are to avoid the devastating consequences which could lead to a psychotic disorder (Schimmelmann, B., Walger, P., & Schultze-Lutter, F., 2013).
-Unfortunately, there are very few studies which have thoroughly investigated psychotic episodes, and the ability to predict this disorder remains unclear.
-(Schimmelmann, B., Walger, P., & Schultze-Lutter, F., 2013).
+Unfortunately, there are very few studies which have thoroughly investigated psychotic episodes, and the ability to predict this disorder remains unclear (Schimmelmann, B., Walger, P., & Schultze-Lutter, F., 2013).

 Reviewing the previous conditions for accidental and pathological causes, we can come to understand that all of these accidental or pathological causes share the component of reduced self-awareness.
 Therefore, ASCs cannot only be caused naturally but they can be induced intentionally with methods including hypnosis meditation, amongst others.
 There are also ASCs which are caused by less recreational purposes; people who utilize illegal substances, or heavy dosages of medications, as well as large amounts of alcohol, can indeed comply with the definition of an ASC (Revonsuo et al., 2008).